Izenda7Series/docs/known_issues.rst

      - 14957
      - Error message is displayed incorrectly after calculated field contains a field that is no longer available
    * - Defect
-     - 14959
-     - Image from relative path does not display in exported file for Tenant Logo
-   * - Defect
      - 14960
      - Incorrect Error message displayed when report is missing fields in data model "This report is no longer valid..." & the Design button in reportviewer
    * - Defect